 – Clean Your Bedding: Dust mites love dead skin and your pillows and bed sheets absorb lots of dead skin.
 Keep them clean to prevent allergic reactions from places you spend your most time.

-– Use an Air Purifier: Each of our HEPA Air Purifiers for Dust specializes in removing dust from the air, absorbing 98-99.99% of airborne particles and preventing dust mites from ever settling in.
+– Use an Air Purifier: Each of our air purifiers specializes in removing dust from the air, absorbing airborne particles and preventing dust mites from ever settling in.

 What Is Mold?